shonlittle/rv-takehome/README.md

    npm run dev
    ```
 2. Open your browser to http://localhost:3000.
-   You’ll land on the home page, which now includes navigation links to:
+   You'll land on the home page, which now includes navigation links to:

 - Win Rate Analytics
 - Forecasting Dashboard